To Celebrate The Start Of The 2019 Season, Here Are The 5 Hottest NFL Wives To Follow On Instagram

 Their husbands may be starring on the field, but these NFL wives are the ones winning on social media.

 Thanks to the advent of Instagram, the young and beautiful wives of football’s biggest stars now have their own outlet to get the spotlight.
-NFL players and famous wives have always gone hand in hand (from actress Holly Robinson Peete to supermodel Gisele Bundchen), but now there are more than ever thanks to the social media site that allows them to garner their own groups of devoted fans.
+NFL players and famous wives have always gone hand in hand — from actress Holly Robinson Peete to supermodel Gisele Bundchen — but now, there are more than ever thanks to the social media site that allows them to garner their own groups of devoted fans.

-With the 2019 NFL season kicking off this weekend, here’s a handy list of the 5 hottest NFL wives to follow on Instagram.
+With the 2019 NFL season kicking off on Thursday, here’s a handy list of the five most attractive NFL wives on Instagram.
 They can give a glimpse into the personal lives of their famous football families, sharing insight into what it’s like for the rest of the family when a player is put through a grueling 16-week season.
 But, more importantly, they’re sharing some revealing images of themselves lounging on the beach and rocking skimpy attire.

-Here are the 5 hottest NFL wives to follow on Instagram.
+Here are the five hottest NFL wives to follow on Instagram.

 5. Ciara